nutttaro/video-player-for-wpbakery/readme.txt

 * The plugin is lightweight.

 == Installation ==
-1. Upload `wpbakery-video-player.zip` to the install plugin page
+1. Upload `video-player-for-wpbakery.zip` to the install plugin page
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to page or posts and add video to your content